AP-Skill-Development-Corporation/VEMU-ME-CL/README.md

   - Markdown Overview and sample example on each
   - Python Basics like Variables,assignment of variables with sample examples on each
   - Data types,Type function with sample example on it

+## Day-03(01-11-2023):
+  - Markdown formats with sample examples on each
+  - Operators and its types with sample examples on it
+  - Input formatting with sample example